martinqt/GitExtensionsDoc/source/branches.rst

 Delete branch
 -------------

-It is very common to create a lot of branches.
-You can delete branches when they are not needed anymore and you do not want to keep the work done in that branch.
-When you delete a branch that is not yet merged, all commits will be lost.
+Since it is common to create many branches, it is often necessary to delete branches.
+Most commonly you will need to delete branches on which work has finished and their contents are merged into master or your main branch.
+You can also delete unmerged branches when they are not needed anymore and you do not want to keep the work done in that branch.

+When you delete a branch that is not yet merged, all of the commits that are in only the deleted branch will be lost.
 When you delete a branch that is already merged with another branch, the merged commits will not be lost because they are also part of another branch.

 You can delete a branch using ``Delete branch`` from the ``Commands`` menu.
-If you want to delete a branch that is not merged into another branch, you need to check the ``Force delete`` checkbox.
+If you want to delete a branch that is not merged into your current branch (``HEAD`` in Git), you need to check the ``Force delete`` checkbox.

 .. image:: /images/delet_branch.png